supavapes/supavapes-wp/wp-content/plugins/breeze/readme.txt

 == Changelog ==

+= 2.1.13 =

+* Fix: The cache will be purged automatically when a scheduled post's status changes to 'Published'.
+* Fix: Update the reference link in the Knowledge Base article under the 'Never Cache URL(s)' option in the ADVANCED OPTIONS tab.

 = 2.1.12 =

-* Add: Allow Purge All Cache for Shop Managers role.
+* Add: Shop Managers can now use Purge All Cache option to clear website cache.
-* Fix: Excluded wp-login.php from the preload feature to prevent unwanted user logout.
+* Fix: Excluded wp-login.php from preload feature that fixes the problem with unwanted user logouts.

 = 2.1.11 =